Table of Contents

 - George: 0.5 l of 12 ° beer (240 kcal), 20 pieces of cashew nuts (163 kcal), 20 g of vegetable chips (100 kcal), 20 g of peanuts covered in paprika, (105 kcal), 50 g of popcorn (150 kcal) = 758 kcal

-Why Anett and George are not losing weight, even though they do meal prepping?
+Why Anett and George are not losing weight, even though they have their meals prepped?

 An example of a model couple, Anne and George, may seem out of this world, but it may not be far from the truth after all.
-People still believe in many myths, for example, they believe that it does not matter how much healthy food you eat, or that vegetable chips contain much less calories compared to potato chips.
+There are still many myths amongst people, that it does not matter how much healthy food we eat, or that vegetable chips are much less caloric compared to potatoes.
 But these are the myths that belong to the very bottom of nutritional history.

-How many extra calories did Anne and George consume in total?
+How many calories did Anne and George eat above the plan in total?

 Based on the plan, Anne and George had set a caloric deficit of 500 kcal.
 If we add 20 minutes of running to that, on this model day, Anne got into a deficit of 700 kcal and George into a deficit of 740 kcal.

-Thanks to snacking Anne consumed 756 kcal and George 1,330 kcal.
-After running, they burned 556 and 1,130 kcal.
-And since they both had a caloric deficit of 500 kcal set in their meal plan, we get a surplus of 256 kcal for Anne and 630 kcal for George.
+Anne received 756 kcal and George 1,330 kcal just from snacking.
+After subtracting the energy output from the run, we get 556 kcal and 1,130 kcal.
+And since they both had a caloric deficit of 500 kcal set in their meal plan, we still have to deduct these numbers and we get a surplus of 256 kcal for Anne and 630 kcal for George.

 11 Ways to Reduce Snacking and Unconscious Eating